CP1404/Practicals/prac_03/README.md

 Things To Do:

-- Get the word format from the user so they can customise it.
+- Get the word format from the user so that they can customise it.
 Convert it to lowercase using a str method.

 - Try and make the program more interesting.
 For example: